Are you planning to develop a playground? You may discover that there are more equipment options than you expected.

 Slide

-The second classic that you’d be remiss in forgoing is the slide.
+The second playground equipment classic that you’d be remiss in forgoing is the slide.

 Playground slides are simple, safe, and fun.
 Plus, they’re another feature that children expect to see when they run full tilt onto any playground.

-Here are the primary variations on how slides move their precious cargo from Point A to Point B:
+Here are the primary variations on how slides move their precious cargo from point A to B:

 For a longer slide geared towards bigger kids, check out our eight-foot models.